-Exercise is the fifth most common rosacea trigger, according to the National Rosacea Society, so it’s hardly surprising you might be wary of it if you have the condition.
-However, abandoning an exercise routine is not the answer.
-There’s plenty great resources, products, and treatments available that can help you manage your skin and keep you feeling confident, healthy, and happy.
+Exercise is the fifth most common rosacea trigger, according to the National Rosacea Society, so it’s hardly surprising you might be wary of it if you suffer from rosacea.
+However, abandoning an exercise routine is not the answer!

 Q: Please could you explain a little bit about your skin journey?

 "I have very fair and sensitive skin in general.
 Having had eczema as a child, that has continued throughout my adult life in some form or another.
 It seems to go through good and bad phases, with some foods, drinks and products causing irritation to it.